Sharptown in Wicomico County, Maryland — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Sharptown War Memorial (approx. ¼ mile away); San Domingo School Community & Cultural Center (approx. 2.3 miles away); San Domingo School (approx. 2.6 miles away); "Rehoboth" (approx. 4.7 miles away); Mount Pleasant Methodist Church (approx. 4.9 miles away in Delaware); Portsville United Methodist Church (approx. 5.1 miles away in Delaware); Woodland Ferry (approx. 5.1 miles away in Delaware); Cannon's Ferry (approx. 5.1 miles away in Delaware).

 More about this marker.
 On the left is a diagram of the shoreline depicting "Mean High Tide" and "Mean Low Tide".

 On the right are photographs of "Sharptown's shoreline, before restoration" and "Living Shorelines before and after restoration" with the caption, "Hardened shorelines/bulkheads are removed to create soft, natural habitat".

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 22, 2011, by Nate Davidson of Salisbury, Maryland.
-This page has been viewed 382 times since then and 14 times this year.
+It was originally submitted on January 22, 2011, by Nate Davidson of Salisbury, Maryland.
+This page has been viewed 417 times since then and 14 times this year.
 Photos: 1, 2. submitted on January 22, 2011, by Nate Davidson of Salisbury, Maryland. • Bernard Fisher was the editor who published this page.